-Jean Lyons School of Music was founded in 1963 and is Vancouver’s oldest established music school, providing quality education in piano, theory, harmony and history.
-It was founder Jean Lyons’ goal to provide music education to children within an atmosphere of enjoyment, appreciation, and nurturing support.
-As a result of her philosophy and hard work, the School has built an enviable reputation of excellence in teaching and has fostered an interest in each student’s abilities and goals whether it be Grade 8 or Diploma level.
-Throughout the years, Jean Lyons was continually urged to start other branches of her School, but she kept it small to allow each student to participate in classes and recitals instead of just a presentation of the exceptional few.
+Jean Lyons School of Music, founded in 1963, is Vancouver’s longest established music school.
+We provide a quality education in piano, theory, harmony and history.
+Founder Jean Lyons’ goal was to provide music education to children within an atmosphere of enjoyment, appreciation, and nurturing support.
+As a result of her philosophy and hard work, the School has built an enviable reputation of excellence in teaching and has fostered an interest in each student’s abilities and goals.
+Throughout the years, Jean Lyons was continually urged to start other branches of her School.
+However, she kept it small to allow each student to participate in classes and recitals.

-We are fortunate to be situated in the heart of a community with a vibrant performing arts scene, where the fostering of musical education and development is taken just as seriously as professional performances.
-We therefore encourage our students to attend concerts by the Vancouver Symphony Orchestra, Vancouver Opera Society, Vancouver Recital Society, and the Chopin Society.
+We are fortunate to be located in the heart of a community with a vibrant performing arts scene.
+This community takes the fostering of musical education and development just as seriously as professional performances.
+Therefore, we encourage our students to attend concerts by the Vancouver Symphony Orchestra, Vancouver Opera Society, Vancouver Recital Society, and the Chopin Society.
 These organizations offer tickets to students at discounted rates.
 Jean Lyons School of Music complements these events with regular activities, recitals and concerts for our students.
 We provide students with recital opportunities each month in our Chopin Room with a supportive audience.
 These recitals help to ease students into the more competitive city-wide festivals and exams.
-Performing can be seen as a stepping stone in life, preparing one to have confidence and grace under pressure.
+Performances are a stepping stone in life as they help prepare one to have confidence and grace under pressure.